chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

 In the config file snippet above, the 0 level indentation specifies that we are modifying `obs`.
 At the first level of indentation, we start adding schema fields to `obs`.
-If the first level indentation fields ar follow by an ontology value (i.e. `tissue_ontology_term_id: UBERON:0000006`), then a column called `tissue_ontology_term_id` will created in the obs dataframe, and all of its values will be `UBERON:0000006`.
-Additionally, another column named `tissue` will be created with the corresponding UBERON term (`islet of Langerhans`).
+If the first level indentation field is followed by an ontology term id (i.e. `tissue_ontology_term_id: UBERON:0000006`), then a column for that field will be created in the obs dataframe (i.e. a column called `tissue_ontology_term_id` will be created), and all of its values will take on the value specified after the colon (i.e. `UBERON:0000006`).
+Additionally, the cellxgene curation tools will search the ontology term id and create a corresponding column with the appropriately corresponding term (i.e. a column called `tissue` will be created and all values of that column will be `islet of Langerhans`).

-On other hand, if the schema field is followed by lines with have further indentation, then the next line in the config file specify a column whose values should be mapped to ontology terms (with these mappings specified by the subsequent lines).
-Two new columns will be added to the `obs` data frame `cell_type_ontology_term_id` and `cell_type`.
+On other hand, if the schema field is followed by lines which have further indentation, then the next line in the config file will specify a column whose values should be mapped to ontology terms (with these mappings specified by the subsequent lines).
+This is typically more relevant for specifiying cell labels.
+In our example above, two new columns will be added to the `obs` data frame `cell_type_ontology_term_id` and `cell_type`.
+The original column specifiying cell identity will be retained (and will be tagged with `_original`).
+The cellxgene curation tools never remove fields from the original dataset, they only add schema relevant information.

 <br/>